zlsa/piper-archer/README.md

 # About

-This is Piper's PA28-181 Archer LX for the FlightGear flight simulator.
+This is Piper's PA28-181 Archer TX for the FlightGear flight simulator.

 # How to install